Key Population Data on the former Pittwater Council Area

 Protect Pittwater demerger campaign reinvigorated by new committee

-Pittwater’s demerger campaign has been reinvigorated by a new committee focused on regaining an independent council.
+6 Nov 2023, Pittwater’s demerger campaign has been reinvigorated by a new committee focused on regaining an independent council.
 Taking over as Protect Pittwater Association president is local lawyer Simon Dunn, the son of the first elected Pittwater Mayor Robert Dunn.
-The senior Mr. Dunn was at the forefront of the original and successful fight for Pittwater to […]
+The senior Mr. Dunn was at the forefront of the original and successful fight […]

 Read On